This story started here.

 There was only one other door in the small room, and it was a dutch door.
 The top half was open and the bottom half was closed, so I felt ambivalent about proceeding further.

-“Marshall O’Connor!” boomed a voice from behind me, and I turned to see a man with short, iron-gray hair come in from outside, carrying a small, greasy paper bag, I had not heard a car pull up.
+"Marshall O'Connor!" boomed a voice from behind me, and I turned to see a man with short, iron-gray hair come in from outside, carrying a small, greasy paper bag.

 I have a good memory, and I was reasonably sure I'd never met this man before, but he switched his greasy bag to his left hand and firmly (and greasily) shook my hand with his right.
 His short-sleeved white shirt was a bit too snug and his necktie was a bit too short.